 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.

 You can update your drivers automatically with either the FREE or the Pro version of Driver Easy.
-But with the Pro version it takes just 2 clicks (and you get full support and a 30-day money back guarantee):
+But with the Pro version it takes just 2 clicks:

-- Download and install Driver Easy.
+1) Download and install Driver Easy.

-- Run Driver Easy and click Scan Now.
+2) Run Driver Easy and click Scan Now.
 Driver Easy will then scan your computer and detect any problem drivers.

 You may need to perform a clean boot if this issue persists.
 The clean boot is a troubleshooting technique that allows you to manually disable startups and services so that you can find out the problematic software.
 Once you find it out, just uninstall it, and then the this issue will be solved.
 Here’s how to do it: